Does My Dog Need a Pet Pool?

 Keep Pool Time Safe and Enjoyable

 Even though a pet pool is pretty shallow, supervision is still key to safety.
-Plan to hang out with your dog and watch her while she enjoys some pool time, always ensuring she doesn't get too hot or cold.
+Plan to hang out with your dog and watch her while she enjoys some pool time, ensuring she doesn't get too hot or cold.
 Remember, the water may be quite cold as it comes out of the hose, but equilibrium will catch up, and the water might actually become too hot if it's in the sun.
-Periodically check on the water temperature to make sure this doesn't happen.
+Check the water temperature periodically, to make sure this doesn't happen.

-Summer is only as fun as you make it!
-When you create a fun oasis, you and your furry BFF can enjoy the summertime days without being stuck in your air-conditioned living room.
+When you create a fun oasis, you and your furry BFF can enjoy summertime without being stuck in your air-conditioned living room.
 With the right pet pool, you and your pup can enjoy the outdoors without overheating.
 So when the mercury begins to rise, plan a pool party and splash the heat away.
 Fun in the sun awaits!

 1. The Humane Society of the United States.
 “Keep pets safe in the heat." https://www.humanesociety.org/resources/keep-pets-safe-heat